skyscrapers/documentation/kubernetes/helm.md

 ### Breaking changes

 Helm v2 charts are mostly compatible with version 3.
-There are however some things you need to be aware from:
+There are however some things you need to be aware of:

 - [Tiller is removed](https://v3.helm.sh/docs/faq/#removal-of-tiller)
 Once the migration of all the deployments is done we will remove Tiller from our clusters.